What is a passive sentence?

 - The electrician feeds the wire through the box (active)

-In my opinion, using the active voice, sentences provide a clearer more effective message in technical writing and business writing.
-The active voice clearly identifies the action and determines who performs that work.
-For clear examples of passive voice take a look at government documents, which gives the wording a dull, bureaucratic tone.
+Using the active voice, sentences provide a clearer more effective message in technical writing and business writing.
+The active voice identifies the action and determines who performs that work.
+For clear examples of passive voice look at government documents, which gives the wording a dull, bureaucratic tone.

 Over time, writing in the passive voice becomes a habit, one we should all work to change.
 Of one thing I can be certain, despite the debates, I will continue to use the active sentence.